Logarithmic Donaldson-Thomas theory: Introduction

 \subsection{The universal tropical expansion}

-By axiomitizing the output of Tevelev's argument, we propose a class of \textit{ideal sheaves on $X$ relative to $D$} for the Donaldson--Thomas moduli problem.
+By axiomatizing the output of Tevelev's argument, we propose a class of \textit{ideal sheaves on $X$ relative to $D$} for the Donaldson--Thomas moduli problem.
 These are subschemes of expansions of $X$ along $D$ that are transverse to the strata.
-In order to construct a global moduli problem, we construct an Artin stack that encodes the possible expansions of $X$ that could arise from Tevelev's procedure.
+In order to construct a global moduli problem, we identify an Artin stack that encodes the possible expansions of $X$ that could arise from Tevelev's procedure.

 The discussion above predicts the one-parameter degenerations of the target, but subtleties arise in extending them over higher dimensional bases, having to do with flattening the universal degeneration.
 We tackle this by first studying an appropriate tropical moduli problem, using recent work that identifies a category of certain locally toric Artin stacks with purely combinatorial objects~\cite{CCUW}.